 A few weeks ago a few of Betsy’s family members flew in and threw her a baby shower.
 The theme of the shower was Tex-Mex and officially called a “Fetus Fiesta.”
 I made these special Churro Cupcakes with Caramel Filling for the party and they were a huge hit!

 I was in charge of food and cupcakes were on the menu.
 Ever since I mastered my gender reveal cupcakes last year, filling cupcakes has been my new favorite thing.
 Since we aren’t finding out the gender of our baby though, I had to go with a neutral non-colored filling.

 That’s just fine because, well, caramel.
-Soft, gooey caramel is wonderful as a cupcake filling.
+Soft, gooey caramel is wonderful as a churro cupcake filling.

 These churro cupcakes go a step further though and top each one with a thick sombrero of cream cheese and cinnamon frosting.

-I won’t lie… these churro cupcakes are a bit of a production, but totally worth it for a special occasion.
+I won’t lie… this churro cupcake recipe is a bit of a production, but totally worth it for a special occasion.